Spain Student Visa

 Why use Movingto for a Spain student case?

-This route is useful only when the enrolment, economic means, health insurance, work allowance, and family scope can be made clear.
+This route is useful only when the enrolment, economic means, health insurance, work-rights classification, and family scope can be made clear.
 Movingto helps map the file before filing work starts.

 Good fit for